dyhes/zulip/docs/testing/philosophy.md

   things like "should give an error at this line" or "should build and run, and produce this output".

-In the Zulip context:
+In the Aloha context:

-- Zulip uses the same API for our web app as for our mobile clients and third-party API clients, and most of our server tests are written against the Zulip API.
+- Aloha uses the same API for our web app as for our mobile clients and third-party API clients, and most of our server tests are written against the Aloha API.
-- The tests for Zulip's incoming webhooks work by sending actual payloads captured from the real third-party service to the webhook endpoints, and verifies that the webhook produces the expected Zulip message as output, to test the actual interface.
+- The tests for Aloha's incoming webhooks work by sending actual payloads captured from the real third-party service to the webhook endpoints, and verifies that the webhook produces the expected Aloha message as output, to test the actual interface.

 So, to summarize our approach to integration vs. unit testing:

-- While we aim to achieve test coverage of every significant code path in the Zulip server, which is commonly associated with unit testing, most of our tests are integration tests in the sense of sending a complete HTTP API query to the Zulip server and checking that the HTTP response and the internal state of the server following the request are both correct.
+- While we aim to achieve test coverage of every significant code path in the Aloha server, which is commonly associated with unit testing, most of our tests are integration tests in the sense of sending a complete HTTP API query to the Aloha server and checking that the HTTP response and the internal state of the server following the request are both correct.
-- Following the end-to-end principle in system design, where possible we write tests that execute a complete flow (e.g. registering a new Zulip account) rather than testing the implementations of individual functions.
+- Following the end-to-end principle in system design, where possible we write tests that execute a complete flow (e.g. registering a new Aloha account) rather than testing the implementations of individual functions.
-- We invest in the performance of Zulip in part to give users a great experience, but just as much to make our test suite fast enough that we can write our tests this way.
+- We invest in the performance of Aloha in part to give users a great experience, but just as much to make our test suite fast enough that we can write our tests this way.